Ceelog/phpdoc-zh/src/book/dom.md

 简介
 ----

-The <span class="classname">DOMImplementation</span> interface provides a number of methods for performing operations that are independent of any particular instance of the document object model.
+The <span class="classname">DOMImplementation</span> class provides a number of methods for performing operations that are independent of any particular instance of the document object model.

 类摘要
 ------